-INTERNATIONAL BESTSELLING AUTHOR-

 Why, her aunt Helen Snow, of course.

-ago at age three.
+But Helen has her own problems.
+She’s still mourning the loss of a daughter with Down syndrome who died fifteen years ago at age three.
 Though Wizzy’s sweet, angelic spirit visits her every day, no one understands that she’s the source of Helen's inspiration, just as no one can know Helen’s celestial marriage is on the rocks.
 Should Helen accept her bishop’s call to be Relief Society president and tune out everything else, even Wizzy?
 Or should she respond to Brittany and learn how handsome Dave Jaramillo died?

 Are yams appropriate in a compassionate-service casserole?